 Kara's voice crackled through.
 "What now?"

-"Bring the girls," he said.
-"We begin conditioning."
+"Bring the girls.
+We begin conditioning."

-"You have been chosen," Luthar said.
-"Not for your pasts, but for what you can become.
+"You have been chosen," Luthar said, "not for your pasts, but for what you can become.
 You will serve the Machine God."

 He held out three slim injectors.
 "Memory catalysts.
-They will accelerate your learning—at a cost.
+They will accelerate learning—at a cost.
 Hallucinations.
 Amnesia.
 Identity degradation.
 Acceptable losses."

 He handed them to Lily.

-For a long moment, Lily hesitated.
+For a long moment she hesitated.

 "Was there no other way?" she asked.
 "It feels like… brainwashing."